charles-helf-texas/charles-helf-texas.github.io/about-me.md

 I'm not here to become a career politician.
 I'm not here for attention or publicity.
 I just want to fix a couple serious problems that will affect the vast majority of people in this country, including my neighbors here in the Texas 1st Congressional District.
 I want to get rid of the systemic corruption that brought us to this point, in the first place.
 And maybe, hopefully, leave the political space a little cleaner than I found it, in the process.

 I'm Charles Helf, and I'm running for Congress to put <b>you</b> back in charge of your country.
-Not to <b>run it to enrich myself</b>, like so many others have chosen to do.
+Not to <b>enrich myself and my donors</b>, like so many others have chosen to do.